How to Structure a Data Science Team: Key Models and Roles to Consider

 Center of Excellence implementation

-6. Federated.
-This model is relevant when there’s a high demand for analytics talent across the company.
+This model is relevant when there’s an increasingly high demand for analytics talent across the company.
 Here, you employ a SWAT team of sorts – an analytics group that works from a central point and addresses complex cross-functional tasks.
-The rest of data scientists are distributed as in the Center of Excellence model.
+The rest of the data scientists are distributed as in the Center of Excellence model.
+Basically, the federated model combines the coordination and decentralization approach of the CoE model but leaves this avantgarde unit.

 Remember, that your model may change and evolve depending on your business needs: While today you may be content with data scientists residing in their functional units, tomorrow a Center of Excellence can become a necessity.